LoyolaChicagoCode/cs2-project5-wordcount-java/README.md

         List.of("asdf", "oiu", "qwer").iterator()

-1. Download the e-book attached to the assignment and copy it into your project's root directory.
+   To run the tests in a Replit Shell window:

+       mvn test

-1. Use the program to determine the 10 most frequent words and their frequencies in this text by redirecting stdin from the downloaded file:
+1. Use the program to determine the 10 most frequent words and their frequencies in the Les Miserable text by redirecting stdin from the downloaded file (in a Replit Shell window):
-    - Run > Run... > Edit Configuration
-    - check "Redirect input from" and enter the exact file name including the .txt extension (do not browse to the file because that would create an absolute path)
-    - press Run

-   Alternatively, if you have a working installation of the [Maven build tool](https://maven.apache.org/), you can perform this task in the terminal:

-       cd <your project's root directory>
        mvn compile
-       mvn exec:java < lesmisrables01unkngoog_djvu.txt
+       mvn exec:java < lesmisrables.txt
        word1=freq1 <- results start here
        word2=freq2
        ...